jonasatgit/updatereporting/README.md

 - The report will also count updates deployed as "available" and is not made to just focus on updates deployed as "required"
 - The report consists of multiple KPIs to indicate the update compliance or update/client health state and should give you an overview from different viewpoints to help identify problematic systems or a flaw in your patch strategy.
 - The report will use data from the WMI class Win32_Quickfixengineering which needs to be enabled in the hardware inventory client settings.
 The class is only used to determine the last installation of A security update to identify systems which seem to be fine, but have never installed anything.
-- The report is also using the LastLogonTimeStamp from AD System Discovery to visually show systems which have not logged on to the domain in a while and which might be disposed already and could be deleted from the SCCM database.
+- The report is also using the LastLogonTimeStamp from AD System Discovery to visually show systems which have not logged on to the domain in a while and which might be disposed already and could be deleted from the MECM database.
 If you don't use AD system discovery the report will show all systems of the specified collection as not compliant in the pie chart "Last ADDS logon" (12).
   - AD system discovery is no hard requirement to run the report
 - The report does not show historical data and will always show the current status.
 So if you change a deployment in the middle of the month, the compliance percentage will drop almost immediately
 - I have defined "compliant" to be a system which has: